senseiphoneX/iota-starter-carsharing/README.md

 ```$ pod install```
 ```$ open MobileStarterApp.xcworkspace```

-4. Edit the **API.swift file**, and set the `connectedAppURL variableinsert` property to the URL for your IoT for Automotive - Mobility Starter Application server app.
+4. Edit the **API.swift file**, and set the `connectedAppURL` property to the URL for your IoT for Automotive - Mobility Starter Application server app.

 5. Go to the upper left of the Xcode UI, click **Run**.

+6. To deploy the mobile app on your device, see [Launching Your App on Devices](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/LaunchingYourApponDevices/LaunchingYourApponDevices.html).

-6. Optional: If you would like to be notified about certain events, for example, severe weather at the pickup location, enable push notifications, as outlined in the next procedure.
+7. Optional: If you would like to be notified about certain events, for example, severe weather at the pickup location, enable push notifications, as outlined in the next procedure.

 To view a video recording that demonstrates how to complete the steps to deploy the mobile app, click play: